arnhazra/lenstack/README.md

 #### Lenstack Ledgerscan
 Ledgerscan is designed to gather & analyze data from blockchain ledger, including balances, transactions & blocks.

-#### Lenstack Fabric
-A fast & robust HTTP database, that uses key-value storage mechanism, designed for optimal performance and security.

 #### Lenstack NFT Studio
 A NFT management application that uses Ethereum Blockchain to create and manage prototypes.

+#### Lenstack Pay
+An app that simplifies MATIC transfers, enabling seamless transactions between accounts on the Polygon network.

 #### Lenstack Swap
 Effortlessly trade ERC-20 tokens with our platform, ensuring seamless transactions within the Ethereum ecosystem.

 ### What is the cost of using this platform ?
 Typically, utilizing this platform incurs no cost.
 However, a subscription fee of 1.99 MATIC/month is required for the pro subscription.
 It"s worth noting, as we utilize the Polygon Testnet, allowing you to receive free MATIC tokens daily into your wallet, enabling you to use this platform completely free of charge.
 Upon successfully creating an account on the application, an Ethereum wallet will be promptly allocated to you.
 This wallet serves as a designated repository for your funds, allowing you to conveniently deposit the desired amount to cover the subscription charges and enable seamless utilization of the platform"s services.

 ### Tech Stack
 * Nest as a framework on top of Node JS for API